NVComputing/nvcomputingsite/markdown/acsl/assembly.md

 A few well-known examples of high-level languages are Python, Java, and C++.
 (C++ is a little strange because it compiles directly to assembly, circumventing many of the performance issues and making it a lower-level language.)

 **Assembly** lies in the middle of machine languages and high-level languages.
-It is a *low-level language.*
+It is a *low-level language type.*
-They are slightly more "English-like" than machine languages, as assembly uses names to specify operations instead of numbers.
-However, it's still much, much harder to program in assembly than and high-level language.
+Assembly languages are slightly more "English-like" than machine languages, as assembly langs use names to specify operations instead of numbers.
+However, it's still much, much harder to program in assembly languages than high-level language.

-Since assembly is so low-level, it runs ridiculously quickly on all hardware, while simultaneously being humanly possible to write (unlike machine code).
+Since assembly languages are so low-level, it runs ridiculously quickly on all hardware, while simultaneously being humanly possible to write (unlike machine code).
 It's applied in applications where performance is absolutely critical (which is why C++ compiles to it).
 Knowing it can help you understand how hardware (like the CPU) works.

+As a note: ACSL defines its own assembly language.
+Assembly can vary in between implementations, but the basic ideas are the same.
 <br>

 # How It Works